-July 1995 - Leads the attack on the Muslim enclave of Srebrenica.
-An estimated 7,000 Muslim men and boys are killed in the siege.
+July 1995 - Mladic spearheads an attack on the town of Srebrenica.
+Approximately 8,000 Muslim men and boys are killed.

 October 12, 2007 - Serbian officials offer one million euros for information leading to the capture of Mladic.

-May 16, 2012 - Mladic’s trial for crimes against humanity begins in The Hague.
+May 16, 2012 - Mladic’s trial begins.
+He’s charged with two counts of genocide, nine crimes against humanity and war crimes.

 October 23, 2014 - The ICTY announces that the court will hear details about a mass grave investigators believe has ties to Mladic.

 December 7, 2016 - During closing arguments, prosecutors recommend a life sentence for Mladic.